lupyuen/nuttx-ox64/README.md

     + Baud Rate: 2,000,000 (2 Mbps)
     + Controlled by the D0 Multimedia Core (Linux)

+NEITHER UART Port is accessible over USB-C or Micro USB.
+So yeah it's totally counterintuitive.

 _Why 2 Baud Rates for Flashing UART?_

 When we power up Ox64 in __Normal Mode__: (Boot Button NOT pressed)

-- Flashing UART outputs the Firmware running on M0 Wireless Core
+- Flashing UART Port will show us the OpenBouffalo Firmware running on M0 Wireless Core

 - This M0 Firmware will forward Peripheral Interrupts to D0 Multimedia Core